google-deepmind/open_spiel/open_spiel/algorithms/alpha_zero_torch/README.md

 original author Christian Jans directly by following up on the PR linked above.
 The PR also includes some results of experiments run using this implementation that may be useful.

+**Add instructions for training, and resuming training from a checkpoint**